Author Archive

 In recent years, we’ve added a few features to the ballots based on reader feedback.
 You now have the option to indicate that a player will only receive a minor-league contract, or won’t receive one at all.
 Numbers are prorated to full season where noted.
 The projected WAR figures are from the first cut of the 2022 Steamer600 projections.

-Below are ballots for 10 of this year’s free agents — in this case, a group of relievers.
+Below are ballots for six of this year’s free agents — in this case, another group of starting pitchers.
 Read the rest of this entry »

 Free agency begins five days after the end of the World Series.
 As in other recent seasons, FanGraphs is once again facilitating a contract crowdsourcing project, with the idea being to harness the wisdom of the crowd to better understand and project the 2021-22 free-agent market.